prikarsartam/prikarsartam.github.io/src/notes/3__least_action_principle.md

 ## Philosophical and Mathematical Implications

-The principle's universality raises profound questions.
+The principle's universality raises some deep questions.
 Why does nature minimize (or stationarize) an action?
 Some philosophical readings invoke **teleology**—systems "aim" toward extremal action—though modern physics abandons such ontology in favor of the action as a fundamental variable encoding dynamics [Mathematizing Metaphysics: The Case of the Principle of Least Action](https://www.cambridge.org/core/product/identifier/S0031824823001204/type/journal_article).

 A deeper insight: the action principle provides a **time-reversible** formulation of dynamics, making it natural for quantum and relativistic settings where initial/final boundary conditions are symmetric [General rule for boundary conditions from the action principle](https://www.academia.edu/94714380/General_rule_for_boundary_conditions_from_the_action_principle).